USA Banner

 FHWA Highway Safety Programs

-In 2023, over half of all the roadway fatalities in the U.S. occur on non-freeway/expressway arterials (functionally classified as ‘other principal arterial’ or ‘minor arterial’), based on data compiled by the National Highway Traffic Safety Administration (NHTSA).
-Nearly two-thirds of the fatalities that occurred on non-freeway/expressway arterials were pedestrians.
-FHWA provides information on pedestrian safetyintersection safety, arterial management operations strategies, proven safety countermeasures, and traffic control devices to address common safety and mobility challenges.
+In 2023, over half of all the roadway fatalities in the U.S. occurred on non-freeway/expressway arterials (functionally classified as ‘other principal arterial’ or ‘minor arterial’), based on data compiled by the National Highway Traffic Safety Administration.
+Nearly two-thirds of pedestrian fatalities occurred on non-freeway/expressway arterials.
+FHWA provides information on pedestrian safety, intersection safety, arterial management operations strategies, proven safety countermeasures, and traffic control devices to address common safety and mobility challenges.

 Resources